codedayafternoon/filteringmechanism/README.md

 Assert.assertEquals("from:200-to:null", state);
 ```
 ### Value Formatters
 If the client wants the value of a filter to be formatted(for example when sending to a http request), an IValuePostFormatter must be provided on the Filter.
-By default the value of this variable is an in-build DefaultValuePostFormatter which is does nothing.
-The client has the freedom to implement this interface and provide whatever filter it needs with the propert IValuePostFormatter.
+By default the value of this variable is an in-build DefaultValuePostFormatter which does nothing.
+The client has the freedom to implement this interface and provide whatever filter it needs with the proper IValuePostFormatter.
 Bellow is the interface

 | Function        | Parameters  | Return type | Description |
 | :------------- | :-----| :-----| :----- |